TABLE OF CONTENTS

 7 What does the term ‘marriage annulment’ mean in practice?

-In addition to divorce, a marriage can also be declared invalid in a judicial decision.
-Such marriage is deemed not to have been concluded from the very beginning (matrimonium nullum).
-The court may also declare that the marriage never existed (non matrimonium).
+Besides divorce, marriage can also be declared invalid by a judicial decision.
+Such marriage is deemed not to have been concluded from the beginning (matrimonium nullum).
+In addition, the court may declare that the marriage never existed (non matrimonium).

 8 What are the conditions for marriage annulment?

-- insufficient age, if this involves a minor aged over 16 but under 18 years of age;
+- insufficient age, in the case of a minor over 16 but under 18 years of age;

-- a mental disorder resulting in the restriction of legal capacity;
+- mental disorder resulting in the restriction of legal capacity;

-- a declaration on the conclusion of marriage that was not made freely, in earnest, definitely and clearly.
+- a marriage declaration that was not made freely, seriously, explicitly and unambiguously.

-If a marriage is concluded despite being void on one of the above grounds, it is deemed to have come into existence (existing marriage) until a judicial decision annulling it becomes final.
+Where a marriage is concluded despite the existence of any of the above disqualifying circumstances, it is deemed to have come into existence (existing marriage) until a judicial decision annulling it becomes final.

-- was made by a minor under 16 years of age;
+- by a minor under 16 years of age;

-- was made before a registry office which had no power to receive it, except for cases specified in Section 4(2) and (3), or if the declaration on the conclusion of marriage was made before a mayor or a member of a municipal council who is not competent;
+- before a registry office not authorised to receive it, except for the cases specified in Section 4(2) and (3), or before a mayor or a member of a municipal council not authorised to officiate;

-- was made abroad before an authority not appointed to do so;
+- abroad before an authority not designed to do so;

-- was made by a proxy without valid power of attorney, or if power of attorney was revoked in accordance with the relevant Act.
+- by a proxy without a valid authorisation, or if the authorisation had been withdrawn in accordance with this Act.

 9 What are the legal consequences of marriage annulment?

-A marriage that a court has judged invalid is deemed not to have been concluded.
+Marriage that has been declared invalid by a judicial decision is deemed not to have been concluded.

 10 Are there alternative non-judicial means for solving issues relating to a divorce without going to court?

-Only a court can declare a marriage dissolved.
-Related matters can be resolved by the application of Mediation Act No 420/2004 (zákon č.
-420/2004 Z.z. o mediácii).
+Only a court can declare marriage to be dissolved.
+Associated issues may be resolved by applying Mediation Act No 420/2004.

 11 Where should I lodge my application (petition) for divorce/legal separation/marriage annulment?
 Which formalities must be respected and which documents should I attach to my application?

-Petitions for divorce, marriage annulment or declarations that a marriage is void are lodged with a district court (okresný súd).
+Petitions for divorce, marriage annulment or a declaration that the marriage never existed are lodged with a district court.

-It must be evident from the petition which court it is addressed to, who the petitioner is, what it concerns and what the petition seeks, and it must be signed and dated.
-In addition the petition must list the parties’ first names, surnames and places of residence (and the same for their representatives, if they have them), their nationality, a faithful account of the key facts and a list of the evidence the petitioner is relying on; the petition should also make it clear what the petitioner is seeking.
+The petition must state to which court it is addressed, who the petitioner is, which matter it concerns and the purpose sought, and it must be signed.
+In addition, the petition must state the names of the parties, their representatives (if they have one), a faithful and full description of the key facts and a list of the evidence the petitioner intends to rely on; the petition should also make it clear what the petitioner is seeking.
 The petitioner must attach to the petition the documentary evidence on which he/she relies.

 12 Can I obtain legal aid to cover the costs of the procedure?

-The provision of legal aid is governed by Act No 327/2005 on the Provision of Legal Aid for People in Material Need (zákon č.
-327/2005 Z.z. o poskytovaní právnej pomoci osobám v materiálnej núdzi).
+The provision of legal aid is governed by Act No 327/2005 on the provision of legal aid to people in financial need.

-A court fee is paid for divorce proceedings.
-A party to the proceedings may request that court fees be waived.
+A court fee has to be paid for divorce proceedings.
+Any party to the proceedings may request exemption from payment of the court fees.

-On the basis of a petition the court may exempt the party, in whole or in part, from payment of the court fees, if justified by the party’s circumstances so warrant, and provided this does not concern the arbitrary or patently unsuccessful exercise or defence of a right.
-Unless the court decides otherwise, the exemption applies to the entire proceedings, and it also applies retrospectively; however fees paid before the decision on exemption will not be refunded.
+Upon a petition, the court may exempt the party, in whole or in part, from payment of the court fees, if justified by the party’s circumstances and if the case does not involve arbitrary or manifestly unsuccessful assertion or protection of a right.
+Unless the court decides otherwise, the exemption applies to the entire procedure and has retroactive effect; however, fees paid before the decision on exemption was issued are not refunded.

 13 Is it possible to appeal against a decision relating to divorce/legal separation/marriage annulment?

 An appeal may be lodged against such a judicial decision within 15 days of the service of the decision.

 14 What should I do to have a decision on divorce/legal separation/marriage annulment issued by a court in another Member State recognized in this Member State?

 Final decisions in matrimonial matters issued in other Member States (except Denmark) after 1 May 2004 are recognised pursuant to Council Regulation (EC) No 2201/2003 of 27 November 2003 concerning jurisdiction and the recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility, repealing Regulation (EC) No 1347/2000.
-Decisions are recognised without any special proceedings; in particular there is no special procedure for amending an entry in a registry office’s records.
-However an interested party may apply for a special decision to be issued on the recognition of a decision on matrimonial matters made in another Member State.
-The Regional Court in Bratislava has jurisdiction for the recognition of decisions made in other Member States.
+Decisions are recognised without any special procedure being required; in particular no special procedure for amending the entry in the records of the registry office is required.
+However, the interested party may apply for a special decision to be issued on the recognition of a foreign decision in matrimonial matters.
+The Regional Court in Bratislava has jurisdiction regarding the recognition of foreign decisions.

 15 To which court should I turn to oppose the recognition of a decision on divorce/legal separation/marriage annulment issued by a court in another Member State?
 Which procedure applies in these cases?

-An appeal may be lodged against a decision on the recognition or non-recognition of a decision made in another Member State.
-An appeal is lodged with the Regional Court in Bratislava, and the Supreme Court (Najvyšší súd) rules on the appeal.
+A decision on the recognition or non-recognition of a foreign decision may be appealed.
+The appeal must be lodged with the Regional Court in Bratislava and is decided on by the Supreme Court.

 16 Which divorce law does the court apply in a divorce proceeding between spouses who do not live in this Member State or who are of different nationalities?

-The dissolution of marriage by divorce is governed by the law of the State of which the spouses were nationals when proceedings were initiated.
+The dissolution of marriage by divorce is governed by the applicable law of the State of which the spouses were nationals when the procedure was initiated.
 If the spouses are of different nationalities, the dissolution of marriage by divorce is governed by Slovak law.